How to Make Vegan Flax Muffins

-That’s what happened with the original version of this recipe.
-I developed it for my DIY- Power Bars Book, Power Hungry and realized I didn’t know what the name should be.
+Case in point, this very recipe this recipe.
+I developed it for my DIY- Power Bars Book, Power Hungry, and realized I didn’t know what the name should be.
 They weren’t bars, nor were they muffins.
 But they were about the size of hockey pucks.
 Hence, the “puck” was born.

 But the solution was also the problem.
 While I loved “puck,” few people knew what it meant with regard to something one should eat.

 So as I re-worked this original recipe, I also revised the name.
 This time around, I’m calling these my 4-Ingredient Vegan Flax Muffins.
 They are 100% healthy, delicious, and easy-to-make, too.

 Crispy edges, chewy centers, and a taste and texture akin to butterscotch blondies (I kid you not!), these are no ordinary muffins.